 CONSTRUCTION & OPERATIONS

-The reservoir would be impounded by four dams for a surface area of approximately 1,650 acres and 93,000 acre-feet of active storage.
+The reservoir would be impounded by three dams for a surface area of approximately 1,650 acres and up to 93,000 acre-feet of active storage.
 Water would be transported into Wild Horse Reservoir from a new tap on the existing Otero Pipeline and through an inlet valve house.
 The proposed 60-inch-diameter inlet pipeline would be approximately three miles long.
 Water would move out of Wild Horse Reservoir from the outlet works valve house through approximately nine miles of new 66-inch-diameter outlet pipeline connecting to Spinney Mountain Reservoir inlet works.

 Aurora Water and its contractors are committed to working closely with Park County, local residents, businesses and others to minimize and address impacts.
 Aurora and/or its contractors would coordinate directly with any impacted landowners before and during construction to answer questions.